-As the Army has transformed to meet the complexities of modern warfare, so too Army Music has evolved and adopted to meet our musical mission.
+As the Army has transformed to meet the complexities of modern warfare, so too Army Bands have evolved and adopted to meet our musical mission.
 While the 10th Mountain Division (LI) Band is able to perform as a full band for large ceremonies, it can also now be broken down into smaller music performance teams, or MPTs.

 The 10th Mountain Division Band can function in a variety of different configurations (MPTs) to meet our musical mission, from large ceremonies to smaller events.
 See Support Capabilities for further information.

 Typically made up of 35-40 Soldiers, the 10th Mountain Division Band performs a wide range of standard concert band literature including marches, Broadway hits, pop, classical and American music.
 This group is suitable for both indoor and outdoor performances, and it features many of its members as instrumental and vocal soloists.

 As a 20- to 26-Soldier marching element, the 10th Mountain Division Band performs numerous parades throughout the region and provides musical support to military functions and community events throughout the year.

 A group of six to 10 Soldiers, the Rock Band performs at social and ceremonial events, such as balls, school concerts, recruiting events, community outreach functions, and troop morale events.
 The band can cover a variety of musical styles, to include rock, pop, R&B, and country.

 A group of eight to 10 Soldiers, the large ensemble is prepared to perform at a variety of venues, including military social functions, public outreach events, school concerts and Soldier morale-building events.
 They specialize in traditional brass band music, including New Orleans style jazz and funk, but they also perform rock and pop covers.